maronnax/puppet_loader/README.md

 This should run nearly out of the box.

-If you are on OSX, you will have to install brew (follow the instructions here) if it is not already installed (type `brew -v` on the command line; if that works you're good).
+If you are on OSX, you will have to install brew (follow the instructions here: https://brew.sh/) if it is not already installed (type `brew -v` on the command line; if that works you're good).

 Otherwise you will have to make sure the 'ffmpeg' is installed in your command line - it should be readily available.